iCliniq Logo

 Esophageal pH Test- The test comprises positioning a catheter, or a particular instrument known as a pH probe, into the esophagus.
 The catheter will estimate the acid level for 24 to 96 hours.
 The examination can reveal if the patient has acid reflux or GERD.

-Acid reflux is a typical medical disorder that can vary in severity from mild stage to serious stage.
-Gastroesophageal reflux disease (GERD) is a chronic, additionally extreme form of acid reflux.
+Acid reflux is a typical medical disorder that can vary in severity from mild to a serious stage.
+Gastroesophageal reflux disease (GERD) is a chronic, severe form of acid reflux.
 Heartburn is a manifestation of acid reflux and GERD.

 Source Article IclonSourcesSource Article Arrow